 I’m gonna kick this off by stating the obvious.
 Profiting off someone else’s intellectual property is illegal unless it falls under fair use.
 Now I’m not going to get into the complexities of what counts as fair use but it can mean a whole bunch of things.
 Fair use allows other people’s intellectual property to be used if its a parody, used to inform or educate and doesn’t take away profit from the original owner.
 Honestly there’s so much scope just read this article if you want it explaining for you.

-Now that you’ve brushed up on intellectual property law it should be pretty clear that some bookish merchandise isn’t technically legal under certain circumstances unless the license to merchandise has been bought or permission has been given by the author.
+Now that you’ve brushed up on intellectual property law it should be pretty clear that some bookish merchandise isn’t technically legal under certain circumstances.
+To be on the safe side the license to merchandise must have been bought or permission has been given by the author.

 So you’re probably wonder how the hell shops like mine even exist?